voyzu-docs/dev/docs/_pages/front-end-development.md

 ### Calling the voyzu CRM API

 As with any web client / server application Voyzu makes calls to an API, hosted by Voyzu, to retrieve and update data.
 Template pageData includes a `baseUrl` value, which is the base server address that voyzu uses to communicate with.
-Combine this value with the relivant API path to obtain the URL to call.
+Combine this value with the relevant API path to obtain the URL to call.
 See [api-documentation](/api-documentation/) for a full list of URLs to call, as well as more information on communicating with the voyzu CRM API.

 To make API calls use the voyzu utility `FetchHelepr`, which is contained in `/public/js/fetch-helper.js`.
 This class contains a `post(...)` method which returns a `FetchHelperResponse` object.
 See the contacts template for examples of how to use FetchHelper